From playwright Rajiv Joseph:

 Book by Lynn Rosen and Pia Wilson

-PIA WILSON (Book) is a 2020 Newark Creative Catalyst grant recipient, 2018 Traveling Master for Dramatist Guild Foundation, 2017 NJPAC Stage Exchange commissioned playwright, and 2015 Sundance fellow.
-She is a 2012-2013 resident with LMCC’s Workspace program, a member of the 2008 Emerging Writers Group at The Public Theater, and a 2009 playwriting fellow with the New Jersey State Council on the Arts.
-Her plays have been produced by Crossroads Theatre, Workspace Collective, Drew University, Adelphi University, Horse Trade Theater Group, and The Fire This Time play festival.
-Pia’s work as a playwright was part of the curriculum at Franklin & Marshall College in 2019.
-In television, Pia was a staff writer for National Geographic’s Genius Aretha.
-Twitter & Instagram: @pwilson720
+PIA WILSON (Book) has been a Newark Creative Catalyst grant recipient, Traveling Master for Dramatist Guild Foundation, resident with the Lower Manhattan Cultural Council, Sundance fellow, and member of the 2008 Emerging Writers Group at The Public Theater.
+Her plays have been produced by AD Players, Crossroads Theatre, Workspace Collective, Drew University, Adelphi University, Horse Trade Theater Group, and The Fire This Time play festival.
+Her fiction podcast, If I Go Missing, the Witches Did It, starring Gabourey Sidibe, won a Webby Award for Best Scripted Fiction podcast and was listed as one of the Best New Podcasts of 2021 by Variety and Mashable.
+In television, Pia was a staff writer for National Geographic's Genius: Aretha and BET’s Sacrifice.

 Photo Credit: Joseph Moran